 What Is CBD?

 What is CBD?
-CBD is one of the many active compounds of a group (cannabinoids) that you’ll find on extraction from cannabis plant!
-CBD is extracted not only from the cannabis plant but from hemp seed plant as well.
-CBD has been getting unnecessary flak from rumours stating that consuming CBD products gets you high.
+CBD is one of the many active compounds of a group (cannabinoids) that you’ll find on extraction from the cannabis plant!
+CBD is extracted not only from the cannabis plant but from the hemp seed plant as well.
+CBD has been getting unnecessary flak from rumors stating that consuming CBD products gets you high.
 This is utterly wrong!
 The giddy, disoriented feeling you get when you take in edibles or smoke up marijuana is because of a substance present in marijuana called THC, or tetrahydrocannabinol.
-The THC is a psychoactive substance, unlike CBD which is not!
+THC is a psychoactive substance, unlike CBD which is not!

-Different CBD extracts have different percentages of THC, but in most strains the THC percentage is less than 0.3%.
+Different CBD extracts have different percentages of THC, but in most strains, the THC percentage is less than 0.3%.
 You and neither your pet will get intoxicated with this quantity!

 How CBD Helps?

-CBD has turned into a multi-faceted fighter which is able to combat and curb a host of many ailments.
+CBD has turned into a multi-faceted fighter that is able to combat and curb a host of many ailments.
 People with arthritis and osteoporosis, insomnia and sleeplessness, to people with PTSD and Panic stress disorder, have all been able to take a breather, thanks to CBD.
 CBD side effects are towered by the many CBDs benefits!

 Now lets us look into what makes vaping tick, and where it comes short!